-As of June 2019, the unscored Writing Section of the LSAT is administered separately from the scored multiple-choice portion of the test.
+As of June 2019, the unscored LSAT Writing is administered separately from the scored multiple-choice portion of the LSAT.
 LSAC made this change in order to make the testing day shorter for students.
-The Writing Section is administered digitally through a secure online platform.
+The LSAT Writing is administered digitally through a secure online platform.
 The administration is on-demand and proctored remotely.
-This means that the Writing Section can completed at the time and place of the test takers’ choosing.
+This means that the LSAT Writing can completed at the time and place of the test takers’ choosing.

-The Writing Section is shared with the student and the schools to which they are applying as soon as it has been submitted.
+The LSAT Writing response is shared with the student and the schools to which they are applying as soon as it has been submitted.
 Students need to have at least one writing sample on file in order for their LSAT to be considered complete.

-The Writing Section is a timed, 35-minute section that requires you to write an essay in response to a given prompt.
+The LSAT Writing is a timed, 35-minute section that requires you to write an essay in response to a given prompt.
 In the essay you are to take one of two possible positions and back up your positions with reasoning.
 There is no correct or incorrect position to take.
-You could take either position and still pass the writing section.
+You could take either position and still successfully complete the writing exercise.
 The prompt will lay out a conflict, give you the two possible positions you can take, and give you information that you can use to support your position and refute the other.

-The Writing Section is unscored, does not affect the scoring of the multiple-choice test, and is comparatively of very little importance.
-As long as you write something down it will probably not affect your chance of admission to law schools.
-Just be sure to take the section seriously as skipping it or writing nonsense could keep you from getting admitted.
+The LSAT Writing is unscored, does not affect the scoring of the multiple-choice test, and is comparatively of very little importance.
+As long as you take a position, use the provided evidence to support you position, and avoid egregious spelling or grammatical errors, it will probably not significantly impact your law school application.

-It’s best to spend as little time worrying about the Writing Section as possible.
-Most students find that practicing one Writing Section from a past test is sufficient preparation for completing the official Writing Section.
+Most students find that practicing one LSAT Writing from a past test is sufficient preparation for completing the official LSAT Writing.

-For more information on the Writing Section of the LSAT, please see LSAC’s website here: https://www.lsac.org/lsat/taking-lsat/about-lsat-writing
+For more information on the LSAT Writing, please see LSAC’s website here: https://www.lsac.org/lsat/taking-lsat/about-lsat-writing